ivlmag/simple_wordle_clone/README.md

 ## Gameplay description

-If you are not familiar with Wordle, here are short rules:
+If you are not familiar with Wordle, here are the short rules:

 - You need to guess a 5-letter English word.
 You can use either your real keyboard, or a virtual one on the screen.